marcelchastain/django-resto/README.md

 ## Introduction

-File storage backend `django_dust` (Distributed Upload STorage) can store files coming into a Django site on several servers simultaneously, using HTTP.
+`django_dust` (Distributed Upload STorage) provides file storage backends that can store files coming into a Django site on several servers simultaneously, using HTTP. `HybridStorage` will store the files locally on the filesystem and remotely, while `DistributedStorage` will only store them remotely.

 This works for files uploaded by users through the admin or through custom Django forms, and also for files created by the application code, provided it uses the standard [storage API][1].

-This backend is useful for sites deployed in a multi-server environment, in order to accept uploaded files and have them available on all media servers immediately for subsequent web requests that could be routed to any machine.
+`django_dust` is useful for sites deployed in a multi-server environment, in order to accept uploaded files and have them available on all media servers immediately for subsequent web requests that could be routed to any machine.